human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

     --revcomp \
     -e 0.05
 ```
-Notice that we are writing to `/dev/null`.
+Notice that we are writing output to `/dev/null`.
 We are working on a subset of these reads so the runtime is reasonable.
-So there is no reason to hold onto the reads that we are filtering.
+There is no need to hold onto the reads that we are filtering on just a subset of the data.

 <details>
     <summary>
-        <strong>What do you think these two sequences are? (hint: you can Google them)</strong>
+        <strong>What do you think the two sequences that we are filtering out are? (hint: you can Google them)</strong>
     </summary>
-    Answer
+    The first sequence is the primer and the second sequence is the hairpin adapter.
+You can see the hairpin by looking at the 5' and 3' ends and checking that they are reverse complements.
 </details>

 <details>
     <summary>
         <strong>Why can we get away with throwing away entire reads that contain adapter sequences?</strong>
     </summary>
-    Answer
+    As you can see from the summary statistics from CutAdapt, not many reads in this dataset have adapters/primers.
+There is some concern about bias -- where we remove certain sequences from the genome assembly process.
+We've taken the filtered reads and aligned them to the genome and they didn't look like they were piling up in any one area.
 </details>

 <details>
     <summary>
         <strong>What would happen if we left adapter sequences in the reads?</strong>
     </summary>
-    Answer
+    If there are enough adapters present, you can get entire contigs comprised of adapters.
+This is not the worst, actually because they are easy to identify and remove wholesale.
+It is trickier (and this happens more often) when adapter sequences end up embedded in the final assemblies.
+If/when you upload assemblies to repositories like Genbank they check for these adapters and force you to mask them out with N's.
+This is confusing to users because it is common to use N's to signify gaps in scaffolded assemblies.
+So users don't know if they are looking at a scaffolded assembly or masked out sequence.
 </details>